hitorilabs/navi/README.md

 CASE | Corsair 7000D AIRFLOW | 1
 COOL | Noctua NH-D15 chromax.black 82.52 CFM CPU Cooler | 1

-This is clearly not a budget build, some high-level considerations that were made:
+This is clearly not a cheap build, some high-level considerations that were made:
 - Boot from two mirrored `SSD` instead of 1 (bought 2x 250GB, but the rest of drive space is completely wasted)
 - Setup 1TB `SSD` as Cache VDEV
 - 3x `HDD` are enough to run RAIDz1 (ideally, I should have at least 4 to run RAIDz2)